ucsb-cs56/w20/_labWIP/f19-lab07a.md

 For example, don't be tempted to use: `getMinMag` unless you are prepared to make that change everywhere in all of the Thymeleaf and Java code, consistently.

-Finally, be sure this `EqSearch.java` file is in the same package as the rest of your code.
-That package is currently `hello`.

-### Step 8d: Add a controller method for the form
+### Step 8b: Add a controller method for the form

 In order to be able to see this form in the webapp, we need a controller method for it.

-In the file `WebController.java`, add this code:
+Make a new controller class called `EarthquakesController.java` in the controllers directory.

+You'll want to have this controller method:

 ```java
  @GetMapping("/earthquakes/search")